udocker - be anywhere

 - These modes make use of P1 or P2 from inside the R engine.

-- It is used to overcome some of the user namespace limitations.
+- It is used to overcome some user namespace limitations.

 - They are not generally necessary.